-ECL LT = LT

-$$\Sigma$$

-T=1 PDt x LGDt x EADt x Dt
+ECL LT = LT Σ T=1 PDt × LGDt × EADt × Dt

 Stage 3 - For credit exposures that are credit impaired and in default.
 Similar to stage 2 assets a loss allowance is required for lifetime ECLs however the probability of default for these assets is presumed to be 100% less any determined recovery and cure rate.